svenons/svenons/README.md

 # Hi, I'm Sven! 👋

-I am a 3rd Semester Software Engineering student at [SDU](https://sdu.dk/en/) Sønderborg.
+I am a 4th Semester Software Engineering student at [SDU](https://sdu.dk/en/) Sønderborg, focusing on developing practical software solutions and tackling real-world challenges.

 ## About Me
 I am passionate about almost everything in IT and always eager to learn new technologies.